anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: No party has a monopoly on wisdom.
-No democracy works without compromise.
+Quote: Inspiration exists, but it has to find us working.

-By: Barack Obama
+By: Pablo Picasso